Thesis editing services

 I will return your copyedited thesis in the tracked-changes version, showing all changes and queries.
 This will give you, the author, complete control over the final version.
 You can then carefully go through the tracked changes, accepting or rejecting each individual change, reading my queries and comments in the margin, and choosing whether to take on board my suggestions.
 It is, after all, your work, not mine.

-If your thesis has required an above-average number of corrections, I may recommend you return the document to me for a quick proofread after you have reviewed the changes and attended to my queries.
+If your thesis has required an above-average number of corrections, I may recommend you return the document to me for a proofread after you have reviewed the changes and attended to my queries.
 This is because the author-review process often results in new errors, which I can quickly eliminate for you.

-When I return your edited thesis to you, I will include an individualised style sheet that I will have created specifically for your thesis and a personal letter explaining the changes I have made and giving you some personalised tips on how you can improve your writing for future projects.
+When I return your edited thesis to you, I will include an individualised style sheet that I will have created specifically for your thesis.
+My thesis editing service also includes a letter explaining the changes I have made to your thesis and personalised tips on how you can improve your writing for future projects.

 There are clearly defined guidelines for thesis editing in Australia.
 Accredited editors should adhere to these guidelines, which are called the Guidelines for editing research theses.
 The guidelines were originally developed by the Deans and Directors of Graduate Studies (DDOGS) collaboratively with the Council of Australian Societies of Editors in 2001.The guidelines were revised by the Institute of Professional Editors (IPEd) and approved by DDOGS on 12 November 2010.